immortallest/portfolio/README.md

 ## 1. Project structure

 ```
+public/
   index.html                 the whole site — one page
   styles.css                 all styling and every interaction's CSS
-functions/
-  api/
+src/
+  index.js                   Worker entry point — routes /api/ask, everything else falls through to the static files
-    ask.js                   POST /api/ask — handles the chat form
+  ask-handler.js             handles the chat form submission
-  _context.js                EDIT THIS: what the AI knows about you
+  context.js                 EDIT THIS: what the AI knows about you
-  _telegram.js                Telegram notification helper
+  telegram.js                Telegram notification helper
-  _render.js                  splices the chat answer into a copy of index.html
+  render.js                  splices the chat answer into a copy of index.html
-wrangler.toml                 Cloudflare config (Workers AI binding, etc.)
+wrangler.toml                 Cloudflare config (entry point, assets folder, AI binding)
+package.json
 ```

-Anything in `functions/` starting with `_` is a shared module, not a route — Cloudflare Pages only turns non-underscore files into URLs.
+**A note on Cloudflare Pages vs. Workers:** this was originally built against Cloudflare Pages Functions, but Cloudflare has been folding Pages into a unified **Workers + Static Assets** model, and that's what this project now targets — a single Worker (`src/index.js`) that serves `public/` as static files and only runs code for the one dynamic route, `/api/ask`.
+If your Cloudflare dashboard project runs `wrangler deploy` (not `wrangler pages deploy`), this is the right model for it.

 ## 2. How the interactivity works with zero JavaScript